connorsmacd/kayak/README.md

                           .email = "someone@example.com"s,
                           .sign_in_count = 1};

-  // Succinct, but instance is not const.
-  {
-    auto user2 = user1;
-    user2.email = "another@example.com"s;
-  }

-  // Instance is const, but verbose and breaks if new members are added.
+  // Verbose and needs to be updated if new members are added {
-  {
     auto const user2 = user{.active = user1.active,
                             .username = user1.username,